Control table: Spreadsheets

-A spreadsheet data sheet can be thought of as a two dimensional control table, with the non empty cells representing data to the underlying spreadsheet program (the interpreter).
+A spreadsheet could used as a two-dimensional control table, with the non-empty cells representing data to the underlying spreadsheet program (the interpreter).
 The cells containing formula are usually prefixed with an equals sign and simply designate a special type of data input that dictates the processing of other referenced cells – by altering the control flow within the interpreter.
-It is the externalization of formulae from the underlying interpreter that clearly identifies both spreadsheets, and the above cited "rule based rating" example as readily identifiable instances of the use of control tables by non programmers.
+It is the externalization of formulae from the underlying interpreter that clearly identifies both spreadsheets, and the above cited "rule based rating" example as readily identifiable instances of the use of control tables by non-programmers.

 Programming paradigm

-If the control tables technique could be said to belong to any particular programming paradigm, the closest analogy might be Automata-based programming or "reflective" (a form of metaprogramming – since the table entries could be said to 'modify' the behaviour of the interpreter).
-The interpreter itself however, and the subroutines, can be programmed using any one of the available paradigms or even a mixture.
+If the control tables technique could be said to belong to any particular programming paradigm, the closest analogy might be automata-based programming or "reflective" (a form of metaprogramming – since the table entries could be said to 'modify' the behaviour of the interpreter).
+The interpreter itself however, and the functions, can be programmed using any one of the available paradigms or even a mixture.
 The table itself can be essentially a collection of "raw data" values that do not even need to be compiled and could be read in from an external source (except in specific, platform dependent, implementations using memory pointers directly for greater efficiency).

-Analogy to bytecode / virtual machine instruction set
+Virtual machine

-A multi-dimensional control table has some conceptual similarities to bytecode operating on a virtual machine, in that a platform dependent "interpreter" program is usually required to perform the actual execution (that is largely conditionally determined by the tables content).
-There are also some conceptual similarities to the recent Common Intermediate Language (CIL) in the aim of creating a common intermediate 'instruction set' that is independent of platform (but unlike CIL, no pretensions to be used as a common resource for other languages).
+A two-dimensional control table is similar to intermediate executable code (i.e. bytecode) running on a virtual machine, in that a platform-dependent interpreter is required to perform execution that is largely determined by table content.
+There are also similarities to Common Intermediate Language (CIL) in the aim of creating a common intermediate instruction set that is independent of platform but unlike CIL, no pretensions to be used as a common resource for other languages.
 P-code can also be considered a similar but earlier implementation with origins as far back as 1966.

 Instruction fetch

-When a multi-dimensional control table is used to determine program flow, the normal "hardware" Program Counter function is effectively simulated with either a pointer to the first (or next) table entry or else an index to it.
+When a two-dimensional control table is used to determine program flow, the normal "hardware" program counter function is effectively simulated with either a pointer to the first (or next) table entry or else an index to it.
 "Fetching" the instruction involves decoding the data in that table entry – without necessarily copying all or some of the data within the entry first.
 Programming languages that are able to use pointers have the dual advantage that less overhead is involved, both in accessing the contents and also advancing the counter to point to the next table entry after execution.
 Calculating the next 'instruction' address (i.e. table entry) can even be performed as an optional additional action of every individual table entry allowing loops and or jump instructions at any stage.